Hamburg: Early modern period

 In 1529, the city embraced Lutheranism, and it received Reformed refugees from the Netherlands and France.

-When Jan van Valckenborgh introduced a second layer to the fortifications to protect against the Thirty Years' War in the seventeenth century, he extended Hamburg and created a "New Town" (Neustadt) whose street names still date from the grid system of roads he introduced.
+When Jan van Valckenborgh introduced a second layer to the fortifications to protect against the Thirty Years' War in the seventeenth century, he extended Hamburg and created a "New Town" (Neustadt) whose street names are still based upon the grid system of roads he introduced.

+From the autumn of 1696 to the spring of 1697 the Company of Scotland trading to Africa and the Indies was active in Hamburg.
+While it was unsuccessful in raising capital locally, it commissioned the construction of four vessels in the port.
+The Caledonia, a ship of 600 tons with 56 guns, and the Instuaration (later renamed the St. Andrew), a vessel of 350 tons, were launched in March 1697.

 Upon the dissolution of the Holy Roman Empire in 1806, the Free Imperial City of Hamburg was not incorporated into a larger administrative area while retaining special privileges (mediatised), but became a sovereign state with the official title of the Free and Hanseatic City of Hamburg.
 Hamburg was briefly annexed by Napoleon I to the First French Empire (1804–1814/1815).
 Russian forces under General Bennigsen finally freed the city in 1814.
 Hamburg re-assumed its pre-1811 status as a city-state in 1814.
 The Vienna Congress of 1815 confirmed Hamburg's independence and it became one of 39 sovereign states of the German Confederation (1815–1866).

 In 1842, about a quarter of the inner city was destroyed in the "Great Fire".
 The fire started on the night of 4 May and was not extinguished until 8 May.
 It destroyed three churches, the town hall, and many other buildings, killing 51 people and leaving an estimated 20,000 homeless.
 Reconstruction took more than 40 years.